LucaArgentieri/gsap-nuxt-module/README.md

 GSAP animations are not automatically cleaned up when a component unmounts.
 Use `onUnmounted` to prevent memory leaks.

-Do not call `gsap.unregisterPlugin(...)` inside page/components: plugin registration is app-wide.
+Plugin registration is handled once by the module at app startup — never call `gsap.registerPlugin()` manually.
-In components, clean up only the instances created by that component.
+In components, clean up only the instances your component created (tweens, timelines, ScrollTrigger instances, Draggable instances, etc.).

 **Simple plugin instance cleanup (`Draggable`):**